Regression-aware Continual Learning for Android Malware Detection: Experiments

 \myparagraph{Reducing Security Regression in CL.}

-Having shown that CL strategies are subject to security regression, we now discuss the results obtained by applying a regression-aware penalty to mitigate it.
-The results in \autoref{tab:full_backward} additionally show that adding PCT to CL strategies helps reduce regression.
+We apply the regression-aware PCT penalty to mitigate security regression.
+The results in \autoref{tab:full_backward} show that adding PCT to CL strategies reduces regression.
 In particular, SI and A-GEM, whose \nfrmalware values in the \elsa dataset were 3.40\% and 3.46\%, respectively, show a reduction of about 50\% after integrating PCT, reaching 1.19\% and 1.76\%, respectively.
 The further addition of a replay buffer further reduces the NFR.
 This is evident in the \tesseract dataset, where SI+Replay+PCT achieves an NFR of 1.43\%, compared to 1.75\% with its exemplar-free version.
-This NFR reduction comes at the cost of decreased recall but with improved precision, resulting in an $F_1$ score that is nearly identical to that of CL strategies alone for the \elsa dataset, and only slightly lowered for the \tesseract dataset.
-In practice, this means the model becomes more consistent in maintaining past correct predictions (especially avoiding new false positives) while missing slightly more true malware samples.
-Overall, the integration of the regression-aware PCT penalty into CL strategies leads to a substantial reduction in NFR, particularly when combined with a replay buffer.
+This NFR reduction affects the recall but improves precision, resulting in an $F_1$ score that is close to that of CL strategies alone for the \elsa dataset, and only slightly lower for the \tesseract dataset.
+In practice, this means the model becomes more consistent in maintaining past correct predictions (especially avoiding new false positives) while slightly reducing detection.
+Overall, integrating PCT into CL strategies results in a substantial reduction in NFR, particularly when combined with a replay buffer.

 \myparagraph{Influence of $\alpha$ and $\beta$.}